rjmoerland/krita-edit-layer/README.md

 ## Use
-- Select a paint layer
+- Select a Paint layer, Clone layer, Group layer or File layer
 - Go to Tools/Scripts/Edit Layer Externally
 - Export the layer according to what your external editor needs
 - The external editor is opened.
 Modify what you need